effectivenv/info/index.md

-## Narrative Visualisation Evaluation in the Wild: A Survey of Developers
+# Narrative Visualisation Evaluation in the Wild: A Survey of Developers
+## Home
+This is the supporting files for the study f